CASp Inspection Benefits For California Businesses

 Commercial Facilities

-Shopping Centers are most often exposed to accessibility related litigation because of parking, which is the most common allegation in ADA lawsuits.
+Shopping centers often face lawsuits about accessibility.
+Parking issues are the most common claims in ADA lawsuits.
 Our experts have evaluated commercial facilities of all sizes.

 Gas Stations and Convenience Stores

-Fuel stations are often targeted by high frequency litigants for non-compliant fuel pumps as well as inaccessible convenience stores.
-Our CASp inspectors will inspect all areas and elements of the fuel station facility.
+Fuel stations are often targeted by high frequency litigants for non-compliant fuel pumps and convenience stores.
+Our inspectors will inspect all areas and elements of the fuel station facility.

 Learn more about all of our services